curl/curl/docs/ROADMAP.md

-Simplify the SMTP email interface so that programmers don't have to construct the body of an email that contains all the headers, alternative content, images and attachments - maintain raw interface so that programmers that want to do this can
+Simplify the SMTP email interface so that programmers don't have to construct the body of an email that contains all the headers, alternative content, images and attachments - maintain raw interface so that programmers that want to do this can.

-email capabilities
+Email capabilities
 ------------------

 Allow the email protocols to return the capabilities before authenticating.
-This will allow an application to decide on the best authentication mechanism
+This will allow an application to decide on the best authentication mechanism.

 Win32 pthreads
 --------------

-Allow Windows threading model to be replaced by Win32 pthreads port
+Allow Windows threading model to be replaced by Win32 pthreads port.

-dynamic buffer size
+Dynamic buffer size
 -------------------

 Implement a dynamic buffer size to allow SFTP to use much larger buffers and